SRombauts/UEPlasticPlugin/README.md

 Else, if you want to rebuild the plugin for a Blueprint project:

  0. You need Visual Studio 2015 or 2017 with C++ language support (free Community Edition is fine).
- 1. Launch the Unreal Engine Editor, create a new C++ **Basic Code** Project (No Starter Content), for instance UnrealPlasticSCM.
+ 1. Launch the Unreal Engine Editor, create a new C++ **Basic Code** Project (No Starter Content), for instance ProjectName.
 This should launch Visual Studio, build the game project, and open it into the Editor.
  2. Close the Editor, then using the file explorer, create a new **Plugins** directory at the root of your project.
  3. Clone the source code of the plugin into this _Plugins_ directory (for instance _Plugins\UEPlasticPlugin_).
  4. Right-click on your project's **.uproject** file, **Generate Visual Studio project files**.